dhiraa/shabda/README.md

 [![Documentation Status](https://readthedocs.org/projects/shabda/badge/?version=latest)](https://shabda.readthedocs.io/en/latest/?badge=latest)
 [![License](https://img.shields.io/badge/license-Apache%202.0-blue.svg)](https://github.com/asyml/texar/blob/master/LICENSE)

+# Shabda

 ## Introduction

 In recent past, Deep Learning models have proven their potential in many application areas, however its entry into embedded world has its own twists and practical difficulties.

 ## Problem Statement

 To come up with a framework that enables a fast prototyping of Deep Learning models for Audio (to start with!) and provides an easy way to port the models on to Android using TFLite.

 ## Proposed Solution